-On March 28th 1972 the British parliament passed the Northern Ireland (Temporary Provisions) Act.
-This legislation gave the British government full control over major policy decisions, security matters and the justice system in Northern Ireland.
-Executive government in the Six Counties was dismantled; the office of the prime minister of Northern Ireland was abolished; the Northern Ireland parliament at Stormont was dissolved.
+Direct Rule was imposed by the Northern Ireland (Temporary Provisions) Act, passed by the British parliament on March 28th 1972.
+This legislation gave the Westminster full control over major policy decisions, security matters and the justice system in Northern Ireland.
+Executive government in the Six Counties was dismantled; the office of the Northern Ireland prime minister was abolished; the Northern Ireland parliament at Stormont was dissolved.
 In their place, Westminster appointed a British MP, William Whitelaw, as Secretary of State for Northern Ireland.
-Significant policy decisions relating to Northern Ireland would be made in London and handed down by Orders in Council.
-The people of Northern Ireland would continue to be represented by their elected members of the British parliament but they would no longer enjoy their own assembly or executive government.
+Significant policy decisions affecting Northern Ireland would be made in London and handed down by Orders in Council.
+The people of Northern Ireland would continue to be represented by their elected members of the British parliament but would no longer have their own assembly or executive government.
 In theory, Direct Rule was intended to be a temporary measure, initially for 12 months.
-It was intended to stabilise and calm the political situation and provide solutions to end sectarian violence.
-In practice, Direct Rule in Northern Ireland would last another 35 years.
+It was imposed to stabilise and calm the political situation and provide solutions to end sectarian violence.
+In practice, however, Direct Rule in Northern Ireland lasted for 35 years.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

 R. Poole and J. Llewellyn, “Direct rule in Northern Ireland, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/direct-rule-northern-ireland/